Visual Transformation Telling: Implementation Detail of Models

-The training process includes standard image augmentation techniques such as random cropping and flipping, resulting in images cropped into 224$\times$224 patches.
-The architectures of all baseline models are presented in \Tabref{tab:model_implementation}.
+The training process of includes standard image augmentation techniques such as random cropping and flipping, resulting in images cropped into 224$\times$224 patches.
+The architectures of all baseline models are presented in Table~\ref{tab:model_implementation}.

 We re-implemented CST and GLACNet based on the original papers and their released source code~\footnote{\url{https://github.com/dianaglzrico/neural-visual-storyteller}}~\footnote{\url{https://github.com/tkim-snu/GLACNet}}.
 We followed the paper for implementing the final model of DenseCap since we could not find its code.
 However, we used CLIP to replace DenseCap's original video encoder because it was designed for video descriptions.